 |Copyright © Nucleus Medical Media, Inc.|

-- Exposure to freezing temperatures without adequate covering
+- Exposure to below-freezing temperatures without adequate covering

 - History of previous cold weather injury